Cointopay/WooCommerce-Marketplace/readme.txt

 == Description ==

-The much awaited <strong>WCMp Cointopay Payment gateway</strong> is now live.
+The much awaited <strong>WCMP Cointopay Payment gateway</strong> is now live.

-<strong>WCMp Cointopay Gateway</strong> is a <strong>WC Marketplace</strong> add-on that allows instant (chain or parallel) payment to vendors.
+<strong>WCMP Cointopay Gateway</strong> is a <strong>WC Marketplace</strong> add-on that allows instant (chain or parallel) payment to vendors.

 <strong>Admin can</strong>

 Activate or deactivate Cointopay payment for customers as well vendors.

 == Installation ==

-NOTE:  WCMp Cointopay Gateway plugin is an extension of WooCommerce as well as WC Marketplace.
+NOTE:  WCMP Cointopay Gateway plugin is an extension of WooCommerce as well as WC Marketplace.
 As such, Woocommerce and WC Marketplace plugin needs to be installed and activated on your WordPress site for this plugin to work properly.

 1. Download and install Woocommerce
 2. Download and install WC Marketplace
-4. Download and install WCMp Cointopay Gateway plugin using the built-in Word Press plugin installer.
+4. Download and install WCMP Cointopay Gateway plugin using the built-in Word Press plugin installer.
 If you download WCMp Cointopay Gateway plugin manually, make sure that it's uploaded to /WP-content/plug ins/ and activate the plug in from the Plugin menu from your WordPress dashboard.
    Alternatively, follow these steps below and install the addon:
    Plugins > Add new > Upload plugin > Upload wcmp-cointopay-gateway.zip > Install Now > Activate Plug in.
 5. Configure the checkout settings from WooCommerce > Settings > Checkout tab > Cointopay sub tab.
-6. Configure marketplace features from Woocommerce > WCMp > Payment tab > Cointopay sub tab.
+6. Configure marketplace features from Woocommerce > WCMP > Payment tab > Cointopay sub tab.